This article “Christmas Tree Traditions Around the World” was updated on 11/19/22

 On the Eve of Christmas, the family goes to bed with a bare tree because they have no money to decorate it.
 When they awake on Christmas morning, spiders have covered the tree in cobwebs of gold and silver.

 Ukrainians still don their trees with spiderwebs and spiders as a symbol of good luck.
-The spiderwebs are usually sparkly to as a nod to tinsel that is used to decorate trees today.
+The spiderwebs are usually sparkly as a nod to the tinsel used to decorate trees today.
+So, if you visit a Ukrainian home at Christmas, don’t be shocked to see spiders all around!

 France Likes their Fruits

-For centuries, France has used real fruit to decorate their Christmas trees, particularly the red apple as it symbolizes the forbidden apple in the Garden of Eden.
+For centuries, France has used real fruit to decorate their Christmas trees.
+The French created a Christmas tree tradition with the red apple, which symbolizes the forbidden apple in the Garden of Eden.

 Australia Goes for a Beachy Look

-While many of us in the United States are buried under snow for the holiday season, Australia celebrates their summer vacation.
+While many of us in the United States are neck deep in snow for the holiday season, Australia celebrates Christmas in summer vacation.
 While they have many traditions that are similar to ours, such as singing Christmas carols, there is one tradition they have that we don’t: decorating their tree with seashells.

 Denmark Decorates with Homemade Paper Hearts

 Denmark holds a tradition that supposedly was started by Hans Christian Anderson himself.
-Denmark Christmas trees are adorned with homemade paper hearts called “julehjerte” that are made by plaiting red and white paper together.
+Also, Denmark Christmas trees carry adornments of lovely homemade paper hearts called “julehjerte” made by plaiting and intertwining red and white paper.

-These hearts can then be filled with nuts or sweets before hanging on the Christmas tree.
+The Danish celebrate by filling these hearts with nuts or sweets before hanging them on the Christmas tree.
 If you visit the Hans Christian Anderson museum in Odense, you can see one of these original hearts on display.
+And I must add this is truly awe-inspiring.

 The Danish also have a wonderful tradition of joining hands around the Christmas tree and singing carols before they are allowed to open gifts.